|Value||Eligibility||Open date||Close date|

 c.
 The Scholarship will be named the Engineering Undergraduate Merit Scholarship – followed by the name of the awarding School.
 For students enrolled in the Flexible First Year pathway, the Scholarship will be named Engineering Undergraduate Merit Scholarship.

-a.
-Applicants must be current school leavers who qualify for entry into an undergraduate program (including combined degrees) in the Faculty of Engineering at the University of Sydney.
+b.
+Applicants must be current school leavers who qualify for entry into an undergraduate program (including combined degrees) in 2023 in the Faculty of Engineering at the University of Sydney.

 3. Selection Criteria

 a.
-Domestic applicants must achieve a minimum ATAR of 96 and above and international applicants must achieve a GCE A level or International Baccalaureate equivalent to an ATAR of 96 and above to be considered for the scholarship.
+Applicants must achieve a minimum ATAR of 96 or equivalent to be considered for the scholarship.

 b.
 The Scholarship will be awarded on the basis of:

-I. academic merit based on the candidate’s performance in the NSW HSC or equivalent, and
+I. academic merit based on the candidate’s performance in the HSC or equivalent, and

 II. a personal statement addressing the following points: